ropensci/tidyqpcr/README.md

 tidyqpcr can be used to analyse qPCR data from any nucleic acid source - DNA for qPCR or ChIP-qPCR, RNA for RT-qPCR.

-Currently tidyqpcr has functions that support relative quantification, but not yet absolute quantification.
+Currently tidyqpcr has functions that support relative quantification by the delta Cq method, but not yet absolute quantification.

 ## Current features